deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

 int res = 0;
 Dfs(root, [&res](int x) { res += x; });
 ```
 We use the depth-first search to traverse the tree and a callback to sum up values.
-Compared to what follows, it is ridiculously fast:
+Compared to what follows, it's ridiculously fast:

 ```
 ----------------------------------------------------------------